A Documentary On Manual Scavenging That Will Make You Cringe, But It’s A Dirty Truth You Cannot Walk Away From

 The workers are hired by private contractors who send them on cleaning jobs, including jobs in private residences.

 Men are usually truck drivers and are given the job of cleaning out septic tanks and drains, while the women are sweepers who collect garbage and push carts.
-As with every ‘job’, workers of manual scavenging too witness a gender inequality.
+As with every ‘job’, workers of manual scavenging witness gender inequality too.
 The women are economically and sexually abused, and are forced to work the night shift.
-Contrastingly, the men are given the day shift as they might ‘wander at night’, thus making women more ‘responsible’.
+Contrastingly, the men are given the day shift as they might ‘wander at night’.

 Divya hails from Arupukkottai in Virudhunagar district of Tamil Nadu.
 Her father was employed in a cotton mill in the area, and she grew up in the workers’ colony.